shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 ## Feedback

-**Ask for feedback, and ask for feedback often.** I'm starting with, arguably, the most important tip - even if you ignore **literally everything** else in this post, please, please do this.
-Many of the tips I've noted here are based off of thousands of data points collected through feedback that we've sourced directly from students.
+**Ask for feedback, and ask for feedback often.** I'm starting with, arguably, the most important tip - even if you ignore **everything** else in this post, please, please do this.
+Many of the tips I've noted here are based on thousands of data points collected through feedback that we've sourced directly from students.

 In CS 161, we ask for feedback in two critical places: at the end of each homework assignment in a free-form text box, and immediately after an exam takes place.
 Asking for this free-form feedback allows us to interface directly with students & resolve concerns as they arise.